arabcoders/watchstate/README.md

 # Exporting play state

-What does `export` or what does the command `state:export` in context of watchstate?
+What does `export` or what does the command `state:export` means in context of watchstate?

 Export means, sending data back to backends, while trying to minimize the network traffic.